brianglass/anastasis/files/16 September.md

 The Same Tone.

-We, whose souls have been sealed with the blood of Christ for a day of redemption, let us prophetically draw out with spiritual joy holy blood, which gushes up for us from a martyrÂ’s source, formed like the SaviourÂ’s sufferings which flow with life and his eternal glory.
+We, whose souls have been sealed with the blood of Christ for a day of redemption, let us prophetically draw out with spiritual joy holy blood, which gushes up for us from a martyr’s source, formed like the Saviour’s sufferings which flow with life and his eternal glory.
 And so we cry aloud to him: Lord, who are glorified in your Saints, at the prayers of your all-praised Martyr save our souls.

 Glory. **

 **Tone 6.
 By Monk John.**

-The virgin, champion and Martyr stands at the SaviourÂ’s right hand robed with the invincibility of the virtues and adorned with the oil of purity and the blood of the contest, and holding her lamp she cries out to him: I have run in the fragrance of your sweet myrrh, Christ God, for I am wounded with your love, do not part me from you, heavenly Bridegroom.
+The virgin, champion and Martyr stands at the Saviour’s right hand robed with the invincibility of the virtues and adorned with the oil of purity and the blood of the contest, and holding her lamp she cries out to him: I have run in the fragrance of your sweet myrrh, Christ God, for I am wounded with your love, do not part me from you, heavenly Bridegroom.
 At her entreaties, all-powerful Saviour, send down to us your mercies.

 Both now. **